Matsdj/matsdj-shattered-pixel-dungeon/README.md

 Rework some talents that aren't very interresting or usefull.

 ##Wands
-Wand of light more consistent blinds (at the cost of an extra charge?)
 Wands that doen't feel strong to use to me:
 	Wand of lightning
 	Wand of Disintegration